moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 ## Introduction {: #introduction }

 Developers and users of Tanssi Substrate Appchains have a variety of options when it comes to wallets.
 Talisman is a great option, as it provides full native support for both Substrate and Ethereum accounts.
 This guide focuses on the Substrate API.
-You can also check out a [similar guide for configuring Talisman for use with your EVM Appchain](/builders/interact/ethereum-api/wallets/talisman){target=\_blank}.
+You can also check out a [similar guide for configuring Talisman for use with your Tanssi EVM Appchain](/builders/interact/ethereum-api/wallets/talisman){target=\_blank}.

 Talisman is a Web3 wallet that natively supports Substrate (Polkadot) and Ethereum accounts.
 The Talisman wallet browser extension is available on [Google Chrome](https://chrome.google.com/webstore/detail/talisman-polkadot-wallet/fijngjgcjhjmmpcmkeiomlglpeiijkld){target=\_blank}, [Brave](https://chrome.google.com/webstore/detail/talisman-polkadot-wallet/fijngjgcjhjmmpcmkeiomlglpeiijkld){target=\_blank}, and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/talisman-wallet-extension/){target=\_blank}, and a corresponding asset dashboard is accessible at [app.talisman.xyz](https://app.talisman.xyz/){target=\_blank}